 Crème anglaise, French for ‘English cream’ is a light pouring custard used as a dessert cream or sauce.

-in Île flottante / floating island, the cream is poured into a bowl with a piece of meringue / blancs en neige floated on top along with praline.
+Its origins are probably from ancient Romans who used eggs as thickeners to create custards and creams.
+Its name may be derived from a prevalence of sweet custards in English desserts.
+Crème anglaise may be poured as a sauce over cakes or fruits.
+It can be eaten as a dessert on its own.
+For example, in Île flottante / floating island, the cream is poured into a bowl with a piece of meringue / blancs en neige floated on top along with praline.
 It may also be used as a base for desserts such as ice cream or crème brûlée.
 Other names include crème à l’anglaise / English-style cream and crème française / French cream.

 Crème Anglaise - Custard Sauce

-2 cups (480 ml) light cream or whole milk or half milk-half cream
+• 480 ml/ 2 cups light cream or whole milk or half milk-half cream

-1/2 vanilla bean, split lengthwise (I used 2 tsp pure vanilla extract)
+• 1/2 vanilla bean, split lengthwise (I used 2 tsp pure vanilla extract)

-5 large egg yolks
+• 5 large egg yolks

-6 Tbsp (48 gr) granulated sugar
+• 48 g/ 6 Tbsp granulated sugar

-- Add cream to a saucepan, scrape vanilla seeds into sauce pan and add pod (or add vanilla extract).
+◊ Add cream to a saucepan, scrape vanilla seeds into sauce pan and add pod (or add vanilla extract).
 Bring to a simmer over medium heat.
 Remove pod and turn off heat.

 ◊ Strain the mixture through a fine sieve into a bowl.
 Press plastic wrap directly onto surface of the sauce to prevent a skin from forming.
 Refrigerate until completely cooled.

 ◊ Enjoy this sauce over preferred dessert or is perfect with Île Flottante / Floating Island.